BCBA Exam Advice

 Understand the Structure of the BCBA Exam

-1. Be fluent in all areas of the BACB’s 5th Edition Task List found HERE The task list includes 9 content areas with 92 total tasks.
+1. Become fluent in all areas of the BACB’s 5th Edition Task List found HERE The task list includes 9 content areas with 92 total tasks.
 It is essential that you familiarize yourself with each of these tasks.

 3. There are 185 total questions (which includes 10 ungraded pilot questions).
 Be aware of how many questions are designated for each section of the task list so that you can allocate your studying accordingly.